davidthewatson/davidthewatson/README.md

 Now it's me and an AI code pair on a literate programming unicycle, human-computer sensemaking, nimble lab experiments.

-You may have spotted me among my neurotribe at:
+You may have spotted me at:

 * CA, CAT, or CMU from Peoria to Pittsburgh
 * Platinum from Boston to Seattle